-Frequently Asked Questions about Summer Research
+Frequently Asked Questions About Summer Research

-1. How do Summer and Block research differ?
+How do Summer and Block research differ?

 Block research is a graded research experience conducted over a single block with a faculty member in the department.
 Faculty in the department have one dedicated research block per academic year.
 Block research can be conducted at several levels including 201, 301, and 401.
 For more information about individual courses, see the Course Catalogue.
-Summer research is a non-credit and funded research experience over a 10-week summer period.
+Summer research is a non-graded and paid research experience over a 10-week summer period.

-2. How long is a summer research position?
+• How long is a summer research position?

 Positions are typically for 10 weeks over the summer.
 Start and end dates can vary depending on project and advisor.
+Shorter research projects may be available in some cases, but this depends on approval by the research advisor.

-3. What is the summer research schedule?
+• What is the summer research schedule?